Theo-D/holbertonschool-printf/README.md

 ## **Background Context**
-Write our own printf function in C language
+Write our own printf function in C language, according to the requirements.
+The challenge : this is a group project, with a important collaboration, a good communication and a respect of each of our team.

 ## **Authors**